-This post is part of a long-standing series (dating to before the 2010 election) that reports on the state of the parties as measured by vote intention polls.
+This post is part of a long-running series (dating to before the 2010 election) that reports on the state of the parties as measured by vote intention polls.
 By pooling together all the available polling evidence we can reduce the impact of the random variation each individual survey inevitably produces.
 Most of the short term advances and setbacks in party polling fortunes are nothing more than random noise; the underlying trends – in which we are interested and which best assess the parties’ standings – are relatively stable and little influenced by day-to-day events.
-Further details of the method we use to build our estimates can be found here.
+Further details of the method we use to build our estimates can be found here and here.

 The general election is now just two days away, after a campaign that has defied pundits’ expectations of a walkover for Theresa May’s Conservatives, and seen both surprises and tragic events along the way.
 While the pollsters will likely deliver their final verdict on what voters are saying tomorrow, the Polling Observatory brings you its final roundup of the polls – as they stood up to Sunday night.
 We may yet see a late swing from the voters, as the choice between the parties becomes clearer in their minds.
 As such, our estimates remain ‘a snapshot, and not a prediction’.